rmiller220/take_home/README.md

 # Tea Service Subscription API

 **Tea Service** is a backend application designed to store and display all the data from the tea subscription service.
 It allows the front end team to access this data and display it to the user.
 There are currently three endpoints in this API.
 The first is a ```GET``` request that displays all of a given users tea subscriptions, both active and cancelled.
 The second endpoint is a ```POST``` request that allows a user to create a new subscription by subscribing to a tea of their choosing.
-The final endpoint is a ```DELETE``` request that allows a user to cancel any of their active subscriptions.
+The final endpoint is a ```PATCH``` request that allows a user to cancel any of their active subscriptions.

 ## Technologies Used
 * ![Ruby](https://img.shields.io/badge/ruby-%23CC342D.svg?style=for-the-badge&logo=ruby&logoColor=white)